MattThommes/amplify-react-app/README.dev.md

 ## Amplify console setup

-1. In the AWS console, under ”Hosting environments,” connect your new app to Github for both `master` and `staging` branches.
+1. In the AWS console, under “Hosting environments,” connect your new app to Github for both `master` and `staging` branches.
     1. Choose “dev” environment.
     2. Check `Enable full-stack continuous deployments (CI/CD)`
     3. Under Advanced settings > Live package updates, Amplify CLI should be set to “latest” (confirm in the local [package.json](package.json) file and by running `amplify --version` to check).